 Did you know that the majority of people who have drowned in boating accidents were not wearing life jackets?
 Make sure your family and friends stay safe by assigning and fitting each person onboard with a life jacket prior to departure.
-Read more about lifejackets and PFDs.
+Read more about life jackets and personal flotation devices (PFD).

 Boat safely at all times by saving the alcohol for later.
 The probability of being involved in a boating accident doubles when alcohol is involved, and studies have shown that the effect of alcohol is exacerbated by external factors such as sun and wind.

 If you're going to be in and around the water, proper boating safety means knowing how to swim.
 Local organizations such as the American Red Cross offer training for all ages and abilities.
 Check to see what classes are offered in your area.

 Both beginning and experienced boaters need to be familiar with boating safety rules.
 Boater education requirements vary by state; some require validated completion of at least one boating safety course.
 Regardless of your state's requirements, it's always important to be educated, aware and prepared for every circumstance that might arise.
 You can learn boating safety rules by taking a local community course, or check for online tutorials to help educate novice boaters.